 Figure 1-9 shows a configuration for sending 8 Gigabits of data over a single fiber-optic cable.
-The Catalyst 3750 switches have Coarse Wave Division Multiplexer (CWDM) fiber-optic SFP modules installed.
+The Catalyst 3750 switches have coarse wavelength-division multiplexing (CWDM) fiber-optic SFP modules installed.
 Depending on the CWDM SFP module, data is sent at wavelengths from 1470 to 1610 nm.
 The higher the wavelength, the farther the transmission can travel.
 A common wavelength used for long-distance transmissions is 1550 nm.